 At the upper end of the market, many systems are capable of providing your household with over 1,000,000 gallons of clean water before you even need to think about purchasing a replacement filter.

 Whole house water filters are far more capable than any other type of domestic water filter that is available.
-You will find that even the most basic of systems (2 filters) will be sufficient for a property on mains water (city water) whereas we suggest a more comprehensive treatment system if you’re utilising well or borehole water.
+You will find that even the most basic of systems (2 filters) will be sufficient for a property on mains water (city water) whereas we suggest a more comprehensive treatment system if you’re utilizing well or borehole water.
 We suggest purchasing a water testing kit if unsure.

 In this section, we’re going to summarise the pros and cons of the whole house water filter system as a product.